FoundryApp/foundry-cli/README.md

 ```

 ### Field `ignore`
-Often there are files and folders that you don't want to upload are watch.
-To ignore these, you can use an array of glob patterns.
+Often there are files and folders that you don't want Foundry to upload or watch.
+To ignore them, you can use an array of glob patterns.
 For example:
 ```yaml
 ignore:
     # Skip all node_modules directories